JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Specifies the typography options for the document.

 ```
-FUNCTION CTextDocument2.SetTypographyOptions (BYVAL Options AS LONG, BYVAL Mask AS LONG) AS HRESULT
+FUNCTION SetTypographyOptions (BYVAL Options AS LONG, BYVAL Mask AS LONG) AS HRESULT
 ```

 | Parameter | Description |